-During the first decade of inception, the paper’s controversial stand against the Ayub Khan adminsitration of the Pakistani government led to the suspension of operations through out the War of Liberation in 1971.
-Through Bangali, the paper has enabled readers and contributors a platform to voice thier opinions whether radeical or generic in response to the growing conditions in and around the country.
+During the first decade of inception, the paper’s controversial stand against the Ayub Khan administration of the Pakistani government led to the suspension of operations throughout the War of Liberation in 1971.
+Through Bengali, the paper has enabled readers and contributors a platform to voice their opinions whether radical or generic in response to the growing conditions in and around the country.
 This is also the first Bengali paper to dedicate a section to women.

 Founding year: 1951

 Founder: Nasiruddin Ahmad

 The printed paper ProthomAlo enjoys just as wide a global readership as the domestic.
 The paper has received awards for journalistic achievements because of covering all corners of the country and the world.
 The paper includes updates on latest news from all disciplines and aspects relating but not limited to politics, lifestyle, and entertainment.

 With just two years of experience under its belt, this newspaper has risen to accolades of investigative journalism like few others.
 With a global presence and readership, the newspaper, titled “a guiding light” aims to become the cornerstone of reporting in the country under the mission statement “We serve complete truth to our readers, not the half.”